contagon/handbook/handbook/22-providing-for-temporal-needs.md

 Members may need ongoing support to address longer-term challenges.
 Education, vocational training, or other resources can help them build self-reliance and provide for their longer-term needs.
 Relief Society and elders quorum leaders, ministering brothers and sisters, and others can help members gain access to these resources.

-The [Self-Reliance Plan] helps members identify their strengths and needs.
-It also helps them identify useful resources.
+The [Self-Reliance Plan] helps members identify their strengths, needs, and resources.
 This plan should be used each time Church assistance is considered.
 The bishop may assign Relief Society leaders, elders quorum leaders, ministering brothers and sisters, or others to help members fill out the plan.

 As part of a self-reliance plan, leaders may recommend that members participate in a [self-reliance group].
 These groups help them develop skills and resources for better education, employment, or financial management (see [22.13]).
 The groups are generally organized by stake or ward councils (see [22.10.2], [22.7]).